 Because so often in these cases the evidence amounts to “he said, she said,” preparing the defendant to testify effectively is critical.
 Although the judge will instruct the jury at the beginning and at the end of the trial that it should not consider the fact that a defendant elected not to testify, it is highly doubtful that jurors are uninfluenced by the defendant’s failure to testify and deny guilt under oath.
 Naturally, the jury expects a defendant to deny guilt but often the defendant can provide a compelling narrative that the sexual encounter was consensual.
 Nevertheless, the defense must carefully weigh the downsides of testifying.
 For example, if the defendant has a prior conviction, or if the defendant testifying will “open the door” to the admission of adverse evidence, the costs may outweigh the benefits.

 Besides engaging an experienced private investigator and preparing the defense witnesses to testify, the other things a good attorney may do in terms of trial preparation will vary from case to case.
-Some cases call for consultation with, and possible retention of, one or more expert witness.
+Some cases call for consultation with, and possible retention of, one or more expert witnesses.
 Some cases will call for the issuance of numerous subpoenas (legal documents that require people to produce evidence in their possession).
 Other cases will require an extensive pretrial motions practice that may pertain to the legality of seized evidence, the admissibility of evidence, the validity of the indictment, among other things.
 Most cases require employing several of these tactics.

 Usually the first day of the jury trial is taken up with the process of jury selection.
 In most cases, the spectator or gallery portion of the courtroom is filled with potential jurors.
 The judge will give this “panel” of prospective jurors some preliminary instructions and then the State will be permitted to question the jurors for about an hour.
 After the State questions the prospective jurors, the defense will be given an equal opportunity to question them.
 Neither side will be permitted to discuss the specific facts of the case and are limited to discussing the law that applies to the case.
-Usually a great deal of time is expended discussing the State’s burden of proof and related issues.
+Usually a great deal of time is spent discussing the State’s burden of proof and related issues.

-Typically, there will many more or less outspoken jurors who say something in response to a question that tends to show some bias or favoritism to one side or the other.
+Typically, there will be many more or less outspoken jurors who say something in response to a question that tends to show some bias or favoritism to one side or the other.
 Each side has ten “preemptive strikes,” so these jurors likely will be struck for any reason (with very limited exceptions) by one side or the other.
 Some jurors will take issue with the legal principles governing the case, or have some other conflict preventing them from serving as jurors, such as knowing a witness or one of the parties, or have a irreconcilable scheduling conflict, and will be excused by the judge or by agreement reached between the lawyers.

 After jury selection, the State will make an opening statement, briefly summarizing the anticipated testimony of its witnesses.
 The defense then has a right to make a statement.
 Many defense lawyers decline to give an opening statement.
-We believe, however, that the defense almost always make an opening statement unless in the very exceptional case where there is a compelling reason not to do so.
+We believe, however, that the defense almost always should make an opening statement unless in the very exceptional case where there is a compelling reason not to do so.
 We believe it is important to inform the jury as early as possible as to what exactly the defendant’s answer to the accusation is.

 After opening statement, the State will put on its witnesses.
 Usually the State begins with the complaining witness.
 Then the State often calls eyewitness to the events and circumstances surrounding the alleged sexual assault.
 Finally the State will call the investigators to satisfy the jury that the State did the best it could to gather all the relevant evidence, and usually the State will call a an advocate for sexual assault victims who tell the jury that there is no one size fits all reaction to being a victim of a sexual assault.